GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   -p/--process        Setting photon physical process (Compton, Rayleigh, Photoelectric) -e/--energy         Setting photon energy in MeV

 The macro is defined in the file 'cross_section.py'.
-The most important line are explained for the user.
+The most important lines are explained there.

 .. code-block:: python